harshil-sahai/academic-website/content/authors/admin/_index.md

 title: Harshil Sahai
 email:
 ---
-I use experiments, big data, and discrete choice models to study public policy in developing countries.
+I use experiments, big data, and economic models to study public policy in developing countries.
 My current work includes estimating the demand for clean air in Delhi using field experiments; studying the welfare effects of nationwide private school voucher policy in India; and understanding the role of social networks in urbanization.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Sahai_Harshil_CV.pdf" "newtab" >}}CV{{< /staticref >}}